Department of Chemistry,

 - Chemistry Research Project

 We use a mixture of lectures, laboratory practicals, workshops and individual research projects.
 You may tailor the area of your research project to your particular interests.

-Assessment of taught modules is through examination, laboratory reports and coursework.
-Assessment of the project is through a 15,000-word dissertation, oral presentation and viva, as well as assessed performance during the project.
+Assessment of taught modules is through examinations, laboratory reports and coursework.
+Assessment of the project is through a 15,000-word dissertation and viva.

 1 year full-time